-The NURSE Corps Loan Repayment Program application will open on January 13, 2015.
+The 2016 NURSE Corps Loan Repayment Program application cycle is now open and will close on February 25, 2016 at 7:30 p.m.
+ET.

 NURSE Corps Loan Repayment Program enables dedicated registered nurses committed to caring for underserved people to serve in hospitals and clinics in some of America's neediest communities, improving the lives of their patients and transforming their own.

-NURSE Corps members help to build healthy communities in poor urban and rural areas as they build their own fulfilling and productive careers.
+NURSE Corps members help to create healthy communities in poor urban and rural areas as they build their own fulfilling and productive careers.

 In return, NURSE Corps members fulfilling a service obligation at one of the thousands of eligible nonprofit hospitals, clinics, nursing schools and other facilities located in designated mental health or primary medical care Health Professional Shortage Areas across the U.S.

-NURSE Corps members enjoy the same competitive pay and benefits negotiated with their employer as non-members.
+NURSE Corps members enjoy the same competitive pay and benefits negotiated with their employer as do non-members.

 To be eligible to apply, you must be a licensed registered nurse (nurse practitioners and other advanced practice nurses are encouraged to apply) or nurse faculty, have completed your training (diploma, associate, baccalaureate or graduate), and be employed full time (at least 32 hours per week) at an eligible critical shortage facility.

 You must be a U.S. citizen (born or naturalized) or National and Lawful Permanent Resident and your education must be from an accredited school of nursing located in a U.S. State.

 Funding preference is based on your financial need and the facility where you work.

 An RN or advanced practice nurse, such as an NP, participant must provide full-time service at a Critical Shortage Facility (CSF).
 A CSF is a public or private nonprofit health care facility located in, designated as, or serving a Health Professional Shortage Area (HPSA) with shortages of primary medical care or mental health professionals.